+- a.
+Poland does not have a specific statutory framework that mandates comprehensive due diligence for human rights impacts on host communities and indigenous populations akin to some other jurisdictions.
+However, Polish environmental laws require companies to conduct environmental impact assessments (EIAs) for certain projects, which can include considerations of the impact on local communities.
+Additionally, Poland is subject to EU regulations and directives that may impose broader due diligence obligations, particularly as the EU moves towards more robust corporate sustainability and human rights frameworks. - b.
 There have not been widely recognized test cases in Poland specifically targeting companies for failing to perform due diligence regarding the adverse impact on human rights or the environment in host communities.
-However, in 2020 in the Lower Silesian Voivodeship, a case of intensive light pollution from a tomato greenhouse field, which is considered harmful to humans and animals, was publicised.
-Until now, no decision with regard to the landowner has been made.
+However, in 2020 in Siechnice (Lower Silesian Voivodeship), a case of intensive light pollution from a tomato greenhouse field, which is considered harmful to humans and animals, has been publicised.
+As of now, no decision with regard to the landowner has been made.
 Nevertheless, as awareness and regulatory frameworks evolve, it is possible that companies face more legal challenges in this regard and more cases could emerge in the future.